-Whether you’re buying one present for them to officially share or a present each, twins and siblings will want the other ones toy, so you have a few options:
+Whether you’re buying one present between them, or a present each, twins will always want to play with the other ones’ toy.
+So, you have a few options:

 - Buy two of everything and watch them fight over one of them anyway;

 - Assign them each their own toys and optimistically try to teach them about sharing and being kind to each other;